BridgesLab/CushingAcromegalyStudy/mgi-analysis/diabetes-diagnosis-data.md

 ## Purpose

 The Elixhauser comorbidity index uses a combination of type 1 and type 2 diabetes with and without co-morbidities to generate its data.
 We want to separately identify type 2 diabetes diagnoses.
-This script can be found in /nfs/turbo/precision-health/DataDirect/HUM00219435 - Obesity as a modifier of chronic psy/2023-03-14/2150 - Obesity and Stress - Cohort - DeID - 2023-03-14 and was most recently run on Fri May 26 09:58:32 2023.
+This script can be found in /nfs/turbo/precision-health/DataDirect/HUM00219435 - Obesity as a modifier of chronic psy/2023-03-14/2150 - Obesity and Stress - Cohort - DeID - 2023-03-14 and was most recently run on Tue May 30 20:46:55 2023.

 ```r